Last Updated on April 12, 2022 by Rei Garnet

 You can safely leave your rabbits alone for 24 hours given that they have enough food and water for the duration.
 Longer than that, you should have someone check on your rabbit every 12 hours to make sure they’re alright and have enough food and water.

-If you’re planning on going on a vacation, consider having a friend or a relative to take care of your rabbit or board your rabbit to your veterinarian.
+If you’re planning on going on a vacation, consider having a friend or relative take care of your rabbit or boarding it with your veterinarian.

-Now that I’ve given you the gist of the article, read on as I explain in more details how long can a rabbit be left alone:
+Now that I’ve given you the gist of the article, read on as I explain in more detail how long a rabbit can be left alone: